 Points of Pride

-The NIU Department of Political Science is a student-centered research department with a commitment to engaged learning at the undergraduate level.
+We are a student-centered research department with a commitment to engaged learning at the undergraduate level.
 This commitment is demonstrated through the following:

 - A leading role in NIU’s congressional internship program

 - An annual presence in the NIU at Oxford program

 - An exemplary and award-winning Mock Trial Team

 - Political Science Student Advisory Committee (POLS-SAC)

 - A department honors program featuring teaching and research apprenticeships

 - A Professional Development Seminar offered each fall